When I was a kid, my late aunt used to talk a lot about grass-fed meat. She would even start a fight if we bought meat other than grass-fed ones.

 Reduces the risk of heart attack

-Also, grass-fed meat has less overall fat and unhealthy fat, low level of dietary cholesterol, more CLA, and vitamin E.
+Also, grass-fed meat has less overall fat and unhealthy fat, a low level of dietary cholesterol, more CLA, and vitamin E.

 Rich in carotenoids